ansible/ansible/docs/docsite/rst/porting_guides/porting_guide_7.rst

 purestorage.fusion
 ~~~~~~~~~~~~~~~~~~

-- Patching of resource properties was brought to parity with underlying Python SDK, meaning the collection can create/update/delete all resource properties the SDK can
+- Patching of resource properties was brought to parity with underlying Python SDK
 - fusion_volume - fixed and reorganized, arguments changed

 Deprecated Features